 This was my first (and only) gator experience in Florida.
 A couple days after getting there, I finally stopped laying around and we went to the La Chua Trail in Paynes Prairie State Park.
 I was excited to finally see gators!
+And see gators I did.
+This is a great place to look for them.

 This is a great place to see wildlife.
 We saw tons of gators, a deer, maybe some herons, wild horses, and a cottonmouth snake.
 All of that was just to the overlook at the end, and of course all of it on the way back, too.
 We even saw a super adorable baby gator!